 TikTok's marketplace has made it easier for vendors to sell products, but some sellers advertise items that are either fake or not as described.
 These vendors often disappear after making sales, leaving buyers with subpar products or nothing at all.

 If something is being sold for an unbelievably low price, it's best not to trust it.
-Don't waste your money on a bogus product.
-Additionally, make sure that you buy only from reputable vendors you've heard about and ones with a blue checkmark by the account name.
-These accounts are verified by TikTok as genuine businesses.
+Don’t waste your money on products that seem too good to be true or are not as described.
+TikTok Shop itself is legitimate, but individual sellers may operate fraudulently.
+To reduce your risk against TikTok shop scams, buy only from reputable vendors you recognize and from accounts with a blue checkmark next to their name, as these are verified by TikTok as genuine businesses.

 Related: How to Tell the Difference Between a Holiday Scam and a Genuine Good Deal